 Diet and nutrition

-After living-organ donation, you should be able to go back to your normal diet soon after the surgery.
+You should be able to go back to your normal diet soon after your living-donation surgery.
 Unless you have other health issues, you won't likely have any specific dietary restrictions related to your procedure.

-Your Mayo Clinic transplant team includes a nutritionist who can discuss your specific diet needs and questions with you.
+Your transplant team includes a dietitian who can discuss your nutrition and diet needs and answer any questions you have after your surgery.

 Maintaining a healthy lifestyle through diet and exercise is just as important for living-organ donors as it is for everyone else.